MRSA Fast Facts

 Most of these infections can be treated without antibiotics.

-Twenty-five to thirty percent of the population is colonized with staph, and less than two percent is colonized with MRSA.
-Colonized means bacteria is present but doesn't cause infection.
+Thirty three percent of the population is colonized with staph and approximately one percent is colonized with MRSA.
+"Colonized" means bacteria is present but doesn't cause infection.

-Types of MRSA Infections: (Source: JAMA)
+Types of MRSA Infections

-The majority of staph and MRSA infections occur in hospitals or other health care settings, among patients with weakened immune systems.
-However, it is becoming more common in the community.
+Most MRSA infections occur in hospitals or other health care settings.
+These are called hospital-associated or healthcare-associated MRSA infections (HA-MRSA).

-The majority of staph and MRSA infections occur in hospitals or other health care settings, among patients with weakened immune systems.
-However, it is becoming more common in the community.

-These are called hospital-associated or healthcare-associated MRSA infections.
-(HA-MRSA).
+Most MRSA infections occur in hospitals or other health care settings.
+These are called hospital-associated or healthcare-associated MRSA infections (HA-MRSA).

-Risk factors for an HA-MRSA infection include current or recent hospitalization, living in a nursing home or long-term antibiotic use.
+Risk factors for an HA-MRSA infection include current or recent hospitalization, living in a nursing home or invasive surgery.

-MRSA infections occurring in people who have not been hospitalized/haven't had a medical procedure in the past year and are otherwise healthy are called community-associated MRSA infections (CA-MRSA).
+MRSA infections occurring in people who have not been hospitalized or haven't had a medical procedure in the past year and are otherwise healthy are called community-associated MRSA infections (CA-MRSA).

-Risk factors for a CA-MRSA infection include having an underdeveloped or weakened immune system, playing contact sports, association with healthcare workers (family, friends, etc), or living in crowded or unsanitary conditions.
+Risk factors for a CA-MRSA infection include playing contact sports, association with childcare workers or living in crowded conditions.

 Red bumps that look like pimples or boils.
 They can become painful abscesses that must be surgically drained.